mpw-code/Cybersecurity/README.md

 ## Current role: Senior Security Officer
 Active in a Cybersecurity team, working alongside Cybersecurity Engineers and IT Specialists for a large educational organization with over 3,500 employees and 40,000 students.

-ICT Experience: 25+ years of broad experience across IT, cybersecurity, system administration, software development, IT management and information security:
+ICT Experience: 25+ years of broad experience across IT, cybersecurity, system administration, software development, IT management and information security.
+I am Responsible for strengthening information security and safeguarding privacy across the organization.
+I advise departments on security and privacy matters, develop and improve policies, and maintain the Information Security & Privacy Framework with a strong focus on risk management and compliance.
+I contribute to the Normenkader IPB and ISO 27001/27002 certification initiatives, drive organization-wide Security Awareness programs focused on behavioural change, and continuously monitor compliance with security requirements to protect data, systems and business processes.

 - Cybersecurity: Certified Ethical Hacker (CEH), Certified Security Analyst (EC-Council) and CISSP training.
 - IT Service Management: ITIL 4 Foundation – Service Management.